marcodallavecchia/biologistsadventure/_pages/external.md

 - I have co-organized and taught a Git and Python for bioimage analysis course.
 The material is availble at [this Gitlab repo](https://gitlab.com/igbmc/mic-photon/rtmfm_python_image_analysis).

 ### Miscellaneous presentations
 - A seminar on digital project files and folders control and organization using tools such as Quarto, Pandoc, LaTeX and Jupyter.
+Re-watch the presentation [here](https://drive.google.com/file/d/1uerrgTS1Wordch09-tEGKPoprLu9FktC/view?usp=sharing).
 All the examples on which the talk is based on at available [here](https://gitlab.com/igbmc/mic-photon/maiia_projmanag_versctrl).
 Slides can be found [here](https://igbmc.gitlab.io/mic-photon/maiia_projmanag_versctrl)
 - A seminar on Deep Learning fundamentals and applications for bioimage analysis.
 Slides can be found [here](https://igbmc.gitlab.io/mic-photon/dl-image-analysis/)
 - A small talk about the importance of bioimage analysis in quantitative biology.
 Slides can be found [here](https://igbmc.gitlab.io/mic-photon/on-bioimage-analysis/)